This post has been updated with the Commerce Department's decision.

 - Even without that, it would hand Republicans a new tool in redrawing districts even more in their favor.

+In its 2016 ruling on the case, the court unanimously ruled that the “one person, one vote” standard did not require states to draw legislative districts according to the voting-eligible population — that is, without including noncitizens and children.
 That was a win for Democrats.
 In the ruling, the Supreme Court did not prohibit states from drawing state legislative districts by that standard, and Justice Samuel Alito suggested that would be a future question for the court to decide.

-To be precise, federal courts have long ruled congressional districts must use total population, so this is not about them — at least not directly.
+To be precise, federal courts have long ruled that congressional districts must use total population, so this is not about them — at least not directly.
 At issue is only whether state legislative districts could be drawn by voting-eligible population.

 The GOP's domination of state legislatures is how they have gained the power to be able to draw so many favorable congressional maps.
 So allowing Republicans to draw more favorable state legislative maps generally means more favorable congressional ones — and a potentially more resilient GOP majority.

 That was in large part because the district was so young, but also partly because of a significant population of undocumented immigrants — as much as 15 percent of the district, according to a 2006 study from the immigrant rights-focused Immigration Policy Center.
-That same study showed another district in Arizona was comprised of about one-quarter undocumented immigrants.
+That same study showed another district in Arizona was made up of about one-quarter undocumented immigrants.

 Here is how widely congressional districts across the country varied by percentage of voter-eligible population (these are not the districts that could be redrawn, mind you, but it gives a sense for how state legislative districts also vary):

 Arizona is a good example of the kind of state where this change could matter.
 According to that Pew data, one congressional district in Arizona has just 379,000 eligible voters — Rep. Ruben Gallego's (D-Ariz.)
-7th district — while another has 566,000 — the vacant 8th, where Rep. Trent Franks (R-Ariz.) recently resigned.
+7th District — while another has 566,000 — the vacant 8th, where Rep. Trent Franks (R-Ariz.) recently resigned.

 Those districts, again, are not the ones that would be redrawn using the new standard.
-The state legislative districts within them could be, and that could mean a significant reddening of the state legislative map — which in turn could help Republicans stave off Democratic control and keep redrawing all the maps.
+The state legislative districts within them could be, and that could mean a significant reddening of the state legislative map — which, in turn, could help Republicans stave off Democratic control and keep redrawing all the maps.